Google Maps Know Before You Go (What It Means for Your Hearing Clinic)

 Google doesn’t just read your website.
 It scans your social media for current, active proof that you’re still thriving.

-Your social presence tells Google whether you’re engaged with clients and current with trends.
+Your social presence tells Google whether you’re engaged with patients and current with the latest hearing technology.

 Why Your Last Post Matters

-If your most recent Instagram post is from 2023 announcing “We joined Instagram!”, Google sees a dead account.
-Dead accounts suggest a struggling business.
+If your most recent Facebook post is from 2023 announcing a hearing screening event, Google sees a dead account.
+Dead accounts suggest a struggling practice.

 Active social media shows Google you’re current.
-You’re posting new work, responding to trends, and engaging with clients.
+You’re posting about new devices, responding to patient questions, and staying visible in your community.

 Google’s AI interprets social activity as a trust signal.
-Active businesses get recommended.
-Silent businesses get skipped.
+Active practices get recommended.
+Silent practices get skipped.

 What Content Google Values